rahulsrma26/DrawingReference3D/ReadMe.md

 # Drawing Reference 3d

-A repository containing simple 3d objects in blender for drawing practice.
+A repository containing simple 3d objects in blender.
+The aim to create free models with only basic shapes like sphere, cube, cylinders etc. for drawing practice.

+User can play with light and camera to create desired composition.

 ---